Suryasadasivam/student_exam_data_logit/README.md

 **Repository Structure**
 - student_exam_data.csv: Contains the raw data file used in the analysis.
-- Student_Exam_Performance_Prediction.ipynb: Jupyter notebook containing the code for data exploration, preprocessing, analysis, and prediction.
+- Jupyter notebook containing the code for data exploration, preprocessing, analysis, and prediction.

 **Dependencies**
 - Python
 - Pandas